Niennienzz/mycli/README.md

 ## Requirements

-Write a Rust CLI program that supports the following three subcommands.
+- Write a Rust CLI program that supports the following three subcommands.
+- Course examples can be found [here](https://github.com/tyr-rust-bootcamp/01-rcli).

 ### 01 | Text Encryption